danielbloy/pico-interactive/hardware/README.md

 This was the first board I built.
 It has two buzzers but no button.
 It has two UART connectors rather than one.
-Also, it has 6 x NeoPixel connectors soldered directly to the board and it breaks out 16 other pins with the intention of them available for the sound board or general purpose use such as for LEDs.
+Also, it has 6 x NeoPixel connectors soldered directly to the board and it breaks out 16 other pins with the intention of them available for the audio board or general purpose use such as for LEDs.
 There is an socket for the ultrasonic sensor too.
 The main issue with this board was its complexity due to trying to solve all problems with a single board.